 Below is the audit:

-To help you determine if an idea is ready to move from a thought to a launch, you can use this Ideation Stress Test.
-These 10 questions are derived from the principles in the 10-Gate process but are framed as an “Audit” to find the specific constraints in a startup’s current plan.
+To help you determine if your idea is ready to move from a thought to a launch, you could use the Ideation Stress Test below.
+These 10 questions are derived from the principles in the 10-Gate process but are framed as an “Audit” to find the specific constraints in a new plan while not killing the idea.
+We value new concepts and ideas.

 The Start-Up Ideation Stress Test